nlapier2/PySensemakr/sensemakr/docs/modules/main.rst

 Parameters
 ^^^^^^^^^^
-arguments passed to other methods.
 First argument should either be

 * a statsmodels OLSResults object ("fitted_model"); or
 * the numerical estimated value of the coefficient, along with the numeric values of standard errors and